[Warning: this story contains spoilers from Monday's episode of Supergirl, "Crossfire."]

 When it came to developing this storyline for Alex, Kreisberg recalls working with both DC Comics and The CW as an "easy" process, although they did not meet with GLAAD.

-"Everybody was totally supportive," says Kreisberg.
+"Everybody was totally supportive," Kreisberg says.
 "We had actually come up with this plan when the show was still going to be at CBS, and they were equally as supportive of it.
 The only difficulty we've had has just been the challenge of crafting the best possible tale.
 We've received nothing but support from everybody.
 Everybody is excited about this particular storyline, whether it was the studio, either networks, Chyler.
 Everyone has all been rolling in the same direction and that's been great."

 The decision to add a lesbian character to Supergirl comes not long after several TV shows were criticized for killing off prominent lesbian characters - a controversial trend that became known as the "Bury Your Gays" trope.